outscale/butterfly/README.md

 Tip: if you want to see what the graph looks like: run `butterfly status` and copy past the dot diagram in [webgraphviz.com](http://www.webgraphviz.com/)

 You can edit security groups whenever you want, and virtual nics filtering will be updated.
-Here, we simply create a new rule to open the http port for the whole world and ask some vnics to use this security group.
+Here, we simply create a new rule to allow the whole world on http and ask some vnics to use this security group.
 ```
 butterfly sg add sg-web